rodrigoalvesvieira/old-blog/_posts/2012-02-23-unix-goodies-4-xargs.md

 This passes all deleted files from the current repo to <span class="small_code">git rm</span> thus letting you avoid removing each file individually from the Git index.
 We could call it <span class="small_code">git rm .</span>.

-That's it, hope I have clearly showed you how xargs can help you during your day-to-day tasks in the console.
+That's it, hope I have clearly showed you how <span class="small_code">xargs</span> can help you during your day-to-day tasks in the console.
 For more info on the program, consult its manual page.